 The history of laser scanning dates back to the 1960s.
-Initially, equipment was basic, consisting of cameras, projectors and lights that took a lot of time to process data.
-Then, in 1985, these simple scanners were replaced with high-quality equipment that used white light and shadowing to collect data relating to objects and surfaces.
+Initially, equipment was basic, consisting of cameras, projectors, and lights.
+These first scanning systems took a lot of time to process data.
+Then, in 1985, these simple scanners were replaced with LiDAR systems — high-quality scanners that use laser beams and shadowing to collect data relating to objects and surfaces.

 How Does Laser Scanning Work?

 3D laser scans involve much more advanced technology now than they did back in the 1960s.
 Present-day laser scanning procedures use laser beams, advanced sensors, Global Positioning Systems (GPS), Inertial Measurement Units (IMU), receiver electronics, and photodetectors.
 Using all of these components, laser scanners can calculate accurate coordinates of surfaces and structures.

 First, laser scanning systems throw out light waves that bounce off of surfaces and reflect back to the sensor.
 The sensor then calculates how far away the surface is by measuring the time taken for the light beam to complete its journey.
 This process is known as the “time of flight” measurement.
 The distance measured is then used to calculate a coordinate for the tiny section of the surface hit by the laser beam.
 All of this happens in just seconds, and during a single scan, a laser scanner will collect millions of 3D coordinates.

 When the point clouds from laser scans are processed, they form a digital representation of the scanned surfaces, demonstrating the dimensions and spatial relationships of topographic features and structures.

 The Advantages of 3D Laser Scanning